 Only valuable for the COMX to store ASCII text in 'high colour', all text after " will be stored in ASCII code (range 80 to FF) at the current working address.

-Example: type in 'SOME TEXT (yellow ellipse) on address 4430, this will results in ASCII text in 'high colour' for SOME TEXT on 4430-4438 (orange ellipse):
+Example: type in 'SOME TEXT (highlighted in yellow) on address 4430, this will results in ASCII text in 'high colour' for SOME TEXT on 4430-4438 (highlighted in orange):

 Format: :hex address

-Store 16 bit 'Branch data', see also chapter Branch Data.
+Store 16 bit 'Branch data', see also section Branch Data.